-- 1.1 These Rules apply to all solicitors within Australia, including Australian-registered foreign lawyers acting in the manner of a solicitor. - 1.2 The definitions that apply in these Rules are set out in the glossary.
+- 1.1 These Rules apply to all solicitors in the jurisdiction within Australia, including Australian-registered foreign lawyers acting in the manner of a solicitor. - 1.2 The definitions that apply in these Rules are set out in the glossary.